uspki/policies/certificate-policy.md

 - All changes to the trusted public keys, including additions and deletions
 - The export of CA private and secret keys (keys used for a single session or message are excluded)
 - The approval or rejection of a certificate status change request
-- Appointment of an individual to a Trusted Role
+- Appointment of an individual to a trusted role
 - Other data or applications to verify archive contents
 - Destruction of cryptographic modules
 - All certificate compromise notifications